FreeJoy-Team/FreeJoy/README.md

 ## Getting started

-Welcome to wiki pages of FreeJoy and FreeJoy-Configurator projects to get instuctions [how to flash firmware to your board](https://github.com/vostrenkov/FreeJoy/wiki) and [how to configure device for your application](https://github.com/FreeJoy-Team/FreeJoyConfigurator/wiki).
+Welcome to [our wiki pages](https://github.com/FreeJoy-Team/FreeJoyWiki) to get instuctions how to flash firmware to your board and how to configure device for your application.

 ## Features
 FreeJoy supports the following external periphery: